A Guide to Technology Resources at Drexel

 Network Research Resources

-All network traffic at Drexel destined for an Internet2-connected member institution is automatically transported over the Internet2 backbone.
-There are no end-user or application reconfigurations required to take advantage of the benefits of Internet2 connectivity.
+All network traffic at Drexel destined for an Internet2-connected member institution is automatically sent via Internet2.
+There are no end-user or application reconfigurations required to take advantage of Internet2 benefits.

 Pittsburgh Supercomputing Center

 PSC's flagship HPC system, Blacklight, is the world's largest shared-memory system.
-Its extremely large memory, 16 terabytes, coupled with its familiar Linux operating system and versatile programming models makes it as easy to use as a PC.
-Complementing Blacklight are HPC clusters that are ideal for running smaller, loosely coupled analyses.
+Its extremely large memory, 16 TB, coupled with its familiar Linux operating system and versatile programming models, makes it as easy to use as a PC.
+Complementing Blacklight are HPC clusters that are ideal for running smaller, loosely-coupled analyses.

 For additional information on the services from the Pittsburgh Supercomputing Center, contact Cheryl Begandy at 412-268-5129 or email@example.com.

 XSEDE, the Extreme Science and Engineering Discovery Environment, is a single virtual system, connected via Internet2, that scientists can use to interactively share computing resources, data, and expertise.
-People around the world use these resources and services—things like supercomputers, collections of data and new tools—to improve our planet.
+People around the world use these resources and services—including supercomputers, collections of data and new tools—to improve our planet.

 Next: Computer Purchases